murrrf/fb2me/README.md

 ## fb2 file metadata editor

-It is intended to edit the metadata (title, author, series, etc.) in the files of e-books in a fb2 format.
+It is intended to edit the metadata (title, author, series, etc.) in the files of e-books in a fb2 format and to rename files based on metadata.

 This project licensed under the terms of the GNU General Public License version 3.